 2. Give a flower that could be planted.

 The sad thing about flowers is they eventually die -- but not this kind!

-Giving potted flowers is a great idea because your special someone can plant them in his or her garden, or keep them alive inside.
+Giving potted flowers is a great idea because your special someone can plant them in his or her garden, or keep them alive indoors.

-For this idea, be sure to choose a perennial flower that will come back year after year, a reminder of your enduring affection for your sweetheart.
+For this idea, be sure to choose a perennial flower that will come back year after year, a reminder of your enduring affection for your loved one.